 - Information Technology

 - Mechanical Engineering Technology

 - Secondary Education - Biology

 Transfer Single Articulation Pathways - Competencies for Fall 2018 Coming Soon

 STATEWIDE TRANSFER GENERAL EDUCATION CORE (STGEC)

-The Statewide Transfer General Education Core (STGEC) was developed by the public institutions of higher education in Indiana in response to Senate Enrolled Act 182 (2012).
 It enables a student who satisfactorily completes an approved program of general education in any one of those institutions to transfer that coursework to any other state educational institution as a block of 30 credit hours towards the general education core requirements.